mounikaperi/java-spring-projects/README.md

        		Creates an Infinte stream by using seed for first element and then calling UnaryOperator for each subsequent element upon request
        	Stream.iterate(seed, predicate, unaryOperator):
 		Creates Finite/Infinte stream by using seed for first element and then calling UnaryIperator for each subsequent element upon request.
 Stops if predicate returns false.

+Using Common Terminal Operations:

+	- You can perform a terminal operation without any intermediate operations but not the other way around.
+This is why we talk about terminal operations first.
+ 	- Reductions are a special type of terminal operation where all of the contents of the stream are combined into a single primitive or Object.

+ 	Method		What happens for Infinte streams	Return Value	Reduction
+	- count()	Does not terminate			long		Yes
+ 	- min()		Does not terminate			Optional<T>	Yes
+  	- max()
+ 	- findAny()	Terminates				Optional<T>	No
+  	- findFirst()
+   	- allMatch()	Sometimes terminates			boolean		No
+    	- anyMatch()
+     	- noneMatch()
+      	- forEach()	Does not terminate			void		No
+       	- reduce()	Does not terminate			varies		yes
+	- collect() 	Does not terminate			varies		yes